kishanSindhi/Flutter-projects/README.md

 # Shopping App

-With a login, cart, and detail page with little bit of animation.. \n /n Its the first full fledge project created by me.. :)
+With a login, cart, and detail page with little bit of animation..

+Its the first full fledge project created by me.. :)

 ## Getting Started